codingbelief/arm-architecture-reference-manual-for-armv8-a/en/about_this_manual.md

  * The security model, that provides two security states to support secure applications.
  * The virtualization model, that support the virtualization of Non-secure operation.
  * The Debug architecture, that provides software access to debug features.

+This manual gives the assembler syntax for the instructions it describes, meaning that it describes instructions in textual form.
+However, this manual is not a tutorial for ARM assembler language, nor does it describe ARM assembler language, except at a very basic level.
+To make effective use of ARM assembler language, read the documentation supplied with the assembler being used.